 Could Germany Have Won the Second World War?

-To defeat Russia you have to destroy their huge military, the people's will to fight and their ability to fight.
+To militarily defeat Russia, Germany needed to destroy their huge military, their industrial base and the people's will to fight.
 During the First World War Imperial Germany (with the help of the Bolsheviks) was able to destroy the Russian people's will to fight.
 Hitler's orchestrated brutality against the people in captured Soviet territory negated that possibility in the Second World War.
-Despite all their tactical successes early in Barbarossa, Germany never came close to eliminating the huge Red Army in the field.
+Despite all their tactical successes early in Barbarossa, Germany never came close to eliminating the huge Red Army in the field or the Soviet Union's means of production.

 Even in the unlikely event that Moscow had fallen, the city would have been destroyed in the fighting and burned by the Russians (scorched earth) as they withdrew, leaving nothing of value to the Germans.
 The Russian military and people would have fought on, as Napoleon had discovered earlier.
 In any case, the vital means of production had already been moved east.